 Bacterial Indicators in Newport Bay for the SHEL Beneficial Use (Appendix 2)

 The 2009 Orange County MS4 Permit incorporates WQBELs consistent with the assumptions and requirements of the Fecal Coliform TMDLs for Newport Bay to protect the REC-1 and SHEL beneficial uses.
-However, since the adoption of that permit, the TMDLs have been amended twice to extend the attainment deadline for meeting the SHEL water quality objectives and WLAs.
+However, since the adoption of that permit, the TMDLs have been amended twice to extend the attainment deadline for meeting the SHEL WQOs and WLAs.
 The Santa Ana Water Board approved the first amendment on June 16, 2017 through Resolution No. R8-2017-0019, which was subsequently approved by the State Water Board and Office of Administrative Law.
 The amendment extended the attainment deadline from December 30, 2019 to December 31, 2022.
 The Santa Ana Water Board approved a second amendment on June 3, 2022 through Resolution No. R8-2022-0017, which was subsequently approved by the State Water Board on November 15, 2022 and the Office of Administrative Law on June 15, 2023.
 The amendment extended the attainment deadline from December 31, 2022 to December 31, 2030.

 The Order updates the WQBEL in Appendix 2 with the new compliance deadline for SHEL consistent with the assumptions and requirements of the 2017 and 2022 revisions to the Fecal Coliform TMDLs for Newport Bay.
 The numeric density limitation remains unchanged from the last permit and is based on the same water quality objective; accordingly, the WQBEL for SHEL is just as stringent as in the prior permit, only with a longer compliance timeframe.

 Even if the change described above is subject to the CWA’s anti-backsliding provisions, the revision complies with CWA section 304(d)(4)(A).
 Section 303(d)(4)(A) of the CWA allows relaxation of effluent limits in non-attainment waters if “the cumulative effect of all such revised effluent limitations based on such total maximum daily load or waste load allocation will assure the attainment of such water quality standard, or (ii) the designated use which is not being attained is removed in accordance with regulations” established under the CWA.
 Here, the compliance deadline was adjusted, as reflected in the revised TMDL.
-Compliance with the WQBEL will therefore continue to assure the attainment of the water quality objectives for SHEL in Newport Bay within a reasonable time frame set forth in the revised implementation schedule.
+Compliance with the WQBEL will therefore continue to assure the attainment of the WQOs for SHEL in Newport Bay within a reasonable time frame set forth in the revised implementation schedule.

 Toxic Pollutants (Metals) in San Diego Creek and Newport Bay (Appendix 7) and Copper in Upper and Lower Newport Bay (Appendix 10)